Sickle darter: Conservation

 The sickle darter is widely seen in a few streams but is widely scattered between them and has been extirpated in North Carolina, is rare in Virginia, and is considered threatened in Tennessee.
 Even though this has all been proven, the sickle darter has yet to be put on any state or federal conservation list with other darters such as the ashy darter, logperch, and the longhead.
 Because the sickle darter was just considered a new species in 2007, not many management practices have been put forth to conserve it because so little is known about it.
 Ongoing research is being done to learn more about the sickle darter but until then no sure fire management plan can be put forth to help maintain steady populations.
-No non-government agencies or organizations are providing effective areas of conservation which doesn't help its declining populations and decreasing habitat.
+No non-government agencies or organizations are providing effective areas of conservation which does not help its declining populations and decreasing habitat.

 The most damaging impacts on the sickle darter are agricultural, industrial and municipal practices which are causing increased turbidity and siltation which destroy both nests and living habitats for the sickle darter.
 Other causes for destruction are chemical pollution from coal mining and other practices as well as impoundments and other habitat barriers which cause decreased spawning and declining current populations.
 Of these, siltation is the most damaging mostly because it is destroying numerous darter nests which stops future generations to mature.
 Agricultural practices such as silviculture should be put into place to regulate practices at or near streams and rivers.